Hybrid deep learning and iterative methods for accelerated solutions of viscous incompressible flow: Results and discussions

 \subsection{Case 1: 2D lid-driven cavity flow}

 The geometric configuration and boundary conditions of the flow are illustrated in Fig.~\ref{Cavity_domain}.
 The computational domain is a square with side length $H_x=H_y=H=1$.
 The x-component of the velocity for the top lid is set to be $u=1$ and all other velocity components of the boundaries are $0$.
 The kinematic viscosity $\nu$ is $0.001$, and the CFD time step~ $\Delta t=0.004$.
 Therefore, Reynolds number $Re=uH/\nu=1000$.
 The computational domain is discretized using a uniform Cartesian grid with resolution of $128 \times 128$.
 Consequently, the size of the input feature map for the branch network of DeepONet is set to $h=128$ and $w=128$.
+The U-Net depth $K$ is set to 5 for this case and all subsequent sections, as it provides satisfactory empirical performance, with no further parameter analysis presented.

-To prepare for the training dataset, we adopt the parameter values $m=3000$ and $b=0.6$.
+The training dataset is prepared with the parameter values $m = 3000$ and $b = 0.6$, which required 268 seconds for construction and 18 hours for model training.
 A systematic sensitivity analysis of their influence on HyDEA's performance is presented in~\ref{appendixC}.
 Furthermore, we set $Num_{CG-type}=3$ and $Num_{DLSM}=2$ as the maximum executive iterations of the two respective solvers in each round of the hybrid algorithm and remove a detailed analysis on the two values into \ref{appendixD}.
 The termination residual expressed in $L2$-norm for the iterative calculation is set to $\epsilon=10^{-6}$, being consistent with the official benchmark of $\mathtt{PetIBM}$.
+The influence of this parameter on the performance of HyDEA is discussed in~\ref{appendixE}.

 The iterative residuals of the PPE using both HyDEA~(CG-type method+DLSM-1) and various CG-type methods are compared at three representative time steps in Fig.~\ref{128_Rline_3+2}.
 For example, in Fig.~\ref{128_Rline_3+2}(a), (b) and (c) the iterative residuals using CG method alone provide baseline performance in (blue) solid lines, where it takes over $250$, $70$ and $45$ iterations to achieve the predefined tolerance at $t=10 \Delta t$, $100\Delta t$ and $1000 \Delta t$, respectively.
 The required number of iterations decreases as the flow develops towards the steady state.
 At $t=10 \Delta t$, HyDEA receives a similar initial residual (shown in solid circle) as in CG, then executes $Num_{CG-type}=3$ CG iterations (solid pentagon), followed by $Num_{DLSM}=2$ DLSM-1 iterations (empty pentagon); and again $Num_{CG-type}=3$ CG iterations and then $Num_{DLSM}=2$ DLSM-1 iterations.
 In total, HyDEA reaches the predefined tolerance by 2 rounds of the hybrid algorithm with $10$ iterations in total, a significant reduction compared to $250$ iterations of the CG method alone.
 Similarly, HyDEA finishes in 1 round of the hybrid algorithm for $t=100\Delta t$ with $5$ iterations in total and in less then 1 round for $t=1000\Delta t$ with $4$ iterations in total.
 Note that at $t=1000\Delta t$, the initial residual of HyDEA appears apparently different from that of the CG method, as they have a completely different history of residuals from previous time steps.